Office of Fine Arts: Blair House

 The President's Guest House, commonly known as Blair House, is a complex of four formerly separate buildings: Blair House, Lee House, Peter Parker House, and 704 Jackson Place.
 It is composed of 115 rooms and 30 bathrooms.
 The President's Guest House is primarily used to host visiting dignitaries and other guests of the president and has been called "the world's most exclusive hotel".
 It is larger than the White House and closed to the public.
 The Buildings are owned by the General Services Administration and are managed by the Chief of Protocol of the United States in cooperation with the Diplomatic Security Service, the Bureau of Administration and the Office of Fine Arts.

 The financing of the preservation of historic furnishings and art found in the Guest House is supported by an outside 501(c)(3) organization, the Blair House Restoration Fund.

 State Offices

 In addition to the management of the two heritage assets, the office is responsible for furnishing and maintaining the offices and reception rooms of the Secretary, the two Deputy Secretaries, and the Under Secretary for Political Affairs.
 Before Fine Arts furnished senior leadership offices, offices were noticeably sparse as Secretary Kissinger describes: "When I was Secretary, the Secretary's office hadn't been rebuilt yet.
 It was described by somebody as like the boardroom of a medium-seized Midwestern bank.
 So I frequently took visitors upstairs [to the Diplomatic Reception Rooms] and showed them a more artistic and historic side of America."

 Staff

-The director of the office retains the title the Director of the Diplomatic Reception Rooms.
-To date, there have been 3 such directors:
+The director of the office retains the title the Director of Diplomatic Reception Rooms.

 Internships

-The Office of Fine Arts at the U.S. Department of State offers internship opportunities in the spring, summer and fall of each year.
-These opportunities are unpaid, experience-oriented internships in historic artifact research and curation, fundraising, and cultural heritage management.
-Interns must be (1) a U.S. citizen (2) able to obtain and maintain a security clearance (3) enrolled as a degree-seeking student in an accredited college or university and (4) enrolled as a full- or part-time graduate student in fine or decorative arts.
-Sessions are 10 weeks of 40 hours each week; students are required to serve a minimum of 24 hours each week for 8 weeks.
+The Office of Fine Arts offers paid internship opportunities each year to those enrolled in an accredited college or university.